-October marks the beginning of the admissions process at SJNRCS.
-We begin inviting prospective families to visit the school and have small group interactions with the principal as well as tour our campus, visit our classrooms and meet our teachers.
-These 'Coffee with the Principal' events will be scheduled throughout the Fall and Spring.
+November marks the beginning of the admissions process at SJNRCS.
+We begin inviting prospective families to visit the school, have small group interactions with the principal, tour our campus, visit our classrooms and meet our teachers.
 We will have one Open House in January, a large full school event in which Parent and Student Ambassadors engage prospective families, provide tours, introduce the faculty, and answer questions.
-Applications for the next school year are available and are first accepted during parent tours.

-• Key Dates for Admission
+- Key Dates for Admission

+- November 1st New student applications open

-- January 28th Open House for prospective families/applicant packets available.
+- January 28th Open House for prospective families/applicant packets available

-- February Applicant testing by appointment.
+- February/March Applicant testing by appointment.

 - April 1st Notification letters mailed.

 All applications are reviewed by the Admissions Committee, which bases its decision on the school's ability to meet the applicant's needs.
 Acceptance is generally based on a review of the following: age, SJNRCS admissions testing results, report cards, standardized testing results, student evaluations, teacher observation, and space availability.
 Falsification of records (birth certificate, report card, etc.) or the withholding of pertinent information regarding the student will result in denial or revocation of admission to St. John Neumann Regional Catholic School.
 All kindergarten applicants must be 5 years old, and all first-grade applicants must be 6 years old on or before September 1.
-It is also standard practice to expect incoming second, third, and fourth grade students to be 7, 8, and 9 years of age respectively.
+It is standard practice to expect incoming second, third, and fourth grade students to be 7, 8, and 9 years old.
 Only students who are currently enrolled in a Catholic school and relocating to the Atlanta area will be considered for admission into the SJNRCS eighth grade class.

 All applicants are required to complete an entrance exam.
 Kindergarten applicants are tested in February and students in grades 1-8 are tested in early March.
 Pre-K applicants are tested in April.
-Testing for applications received after these dates is scheduled on an individual basis.
+Testing for applications received after these dates is scheduled individually.
 While the screening is required for all applicants, it does not guarantee acceptance.
-Factors to be considered in the decision to accept any student are: academic performance, effort, behavior, work-study habits, and the school's ability to meet the student's needs.
+Factors to be considered in the decision to accept any student are academic performance, effort, behavior, work-study habits, and the school's ability to meet the student's needs.
 Entrance tests are only one means of determining if SJNRCS can meet the applicant's needs and if a child will meet with academic success at SJNRCS.
-All students are accepted on a probationary basis for the first year.
+All students are accepted on a six-month probationary basis for the first year.